5 Reasons why starting my own Business was like going on a J1 Visa to New York in the 1986.

 I started my own business called Viridi Connection on the 1st October 2020 following a 32-year career in Global Telecommunications.
 Owning my own business has been a life-long ambition, yet represented a big risk replacing a well-paid regular income with the prospect of none but a challenge I just had to take.
-Others may say it is more of a midlife crisis but, hey, I’ll roll with it.
+Others may say it is more of a #midlife crisis but, hey, I’ll roll with it.

 As I reflect back on my first 6 weeks, I notice time has passed in the blink of an eyelid, with many adrenaline charged highs and lows with not enough hours in the day to get things done.
 However, the feelings experienced reminded me of my time back in New York during the summer of 1986 as a student on a J1 visa desperately looking for work in the inner-city of “The Big Apple”.

 I was a naive 19-year-old.
-A red headed, caucasian culchie from Kilkenny staying in a not very glamorous but culturally diverse YMCA on 34th street costing $34 per night.
-I had $250 to my name and that was not going to last long in NYC.
-My only bailout was the option of an embarrassing return flight ticket to Ireland.
-Survival meant getting a job fast, prospecting Manhattan Bar’s, Café’s, applying to New York Times small adds and hustling every network contact I had.
-Eventually, with little time to spare and only $12 left in my pocket, l landed a job in Fire Protection in NYC.
+A red headed, naive paddy from Kilkenny.
+I was staying in a not so glamorous albeit, culturally diverse, YMCA on 34th street for a pretty $34 per night.
+This was particularly painful seeing as I had a mere $250 to my name.
+What I quickly learned was, $250 was not going to last long in NYC.
+My only bailout was an embarrassing return flight ticket to Ireland.
+Survival meant getting a job fast.
+I was prospecting Manhattan Bar’s, Café’s, applying to New York Times small adds like my life depended on it.
+I guess it kind of did.
+I hustled every network contact that I had.
+Finally, with little time to spare, only $12 left in one pocket, and a big "New York Slice" in one hand. l landed a job in Fire Protection in NYC.

 1. I entered a new challenging environment where the source of my next income was uncertain.
 I had to adapt and overcome the challenges that arose every day and, there was absolutely no safety net if I failed.